Ramozz/Point-Cloud-Classification-and-Volume-Estimation/README.md

 - Conditional Removal.

 Which can serve as useful examples for teaching how to use other functions of the open source library.

+All the C++ modules developed are intended to generate an executable and the results obtained can be seen in the images below.